stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 ## Adding Sensors

+not done editing
-In order to add the sensors to the mounts, they had to be prepped.
-We began by sodering off the ECHO, TRIG, GND, and VCC pins The electrical signals that will be controlling the vibrational motor will be receiving its input from data from the ultrasonic sensor
+In attaching the sensors to the mount, they had to be prepped.
+We began by sodering off the ECHO, TRIG, GND, and VCC pins as they would not allow the sensors to lay flat on the mount's face as well as taking up unnecesary space in a small volume.
+In place of the pins, four long wires were sodered through the holes that the  pins previously occupied.
+Each VCC, TRIG, and GND wire from

+The electrical signals that will be controlling the vibrational motor will be receiving its input from data from the ultrasonic sensor